dennissxz/data-science-handbook/_sources/38-ml-for-graph-data/51-graph-rep-learning.md

 ### Graph Generative Models

 Types
-- Realistic graph generation: generate graphs that are similar to a given set of graphs. (focus)
+- Realistic graph generation: generate graphs that are similar to a given set of graphs. (our focus)
-- goal-directed graph generation: generate graphs that optimize given objectives/constraints
+- goal-directed graph generation: generate graphs that optimize given objectives/constraints, e.g. molecules chemical properties

 Given a set of graph, we want to